Cray-HPE/docs-csm/operations/utility_storage/Troubleshoot_RGW_Health_Check_Fail.md

         ```

-1. A value of `3` is returned if a 'craysys' command fails.
+1. A value of `3` is returned if a `craysys` command fails.
 This implies 'cloud-init' is not healthy.
 Run the command below to determine the health.

     ```bash
     ncn-s# cloud-init query -a